bismuthfoundation/TornadoWallet/README.md

 * `python3 wallet.py`
 * open [http://localhost:8888](http://localhost:8888)

+If you have no wallet yet, you'll be redirected to the wallet load page.

 Possible command line switches:
-`--verbose --debug`
+* `--verbose --debug`

-`--theme=themes/material`
+* `--theme=themes/material`  Force a specific theme
+* `--server=ip:port`  Force a specific walelt server (like 127.0.0.1:8150)

 ## Wallet(s) location

 Wallets and other potential private info are to be stored under a "bismuth-private" dir, under the user's own home directory.

 The wallet prints that dir at start.
-You should also find in on the wallet/load page :
+You should also find it on the wallet/load page:
 `http://127.0.0.1:8888/wallet/load`